Erica Chenoweth

-Erica Chenoweth (born April 22, 1980) is an American political scientist, professor of public policy at the Harvard Kennedy School and the Radcliffe Institute for Advanced Study.
-They are known for their research work on non-violent civil resistance movements.
+Erica Chenoweth (born April 22, 1980) is an American political scientist and professor of public policy at the Harvard Kennedy School and the Radcliffe Institute for Advanced Study.
+They are known for their research work on nonviolent civil resistance movements.

 Education

-Erica Chenoweth received their B.A. at the University of Dayton, followed by an M.A. and a Ph.D. from the University of Colorado.
+Chenoweth received their B.A. at the University of Dayton, followed by an M.A. and a Ph.D. from the University of Colorado.
 They previously taught at Wesleyan University until 2012 and completed postdoctoral fellowships at Harvard University and the University of Maryland.
-Chenoweth joined the University of Denver faculty in 2012, and the Harvard faculty in 2018.
+Chenoweth joined the University of Denver faculty in 2012 and the Harvard faculty in 2018.

 Career

-Between 2012 and 2018, Erica Chenoweth was professor at the University of Denver.
+Between 2012 and 2018, Chenoweth was professor at the University of Denver.
 They were a faculty member and PhD program co-director at the Josef Korbel School of International Studies.
 They also directed the university's Program on Terrorism and Insurgency Research.
 They were also a researcher at the Peace Research Institute Oslo (PRIO).

-Since 2018, they have been a professor of public policy at the Harvard Kennedy School and the Radcliffe Institute for Advanced Study of Harvard University.
+Since 2018, Chenoweth has been a professor of public policy at the Harvard Kennedy School and the Radcliffe Institute for Advanced Study of Harvard University.

+In 2023, Chenoweth became the first openly non-binary faculty dean at Harvard University.